mpv-player/mpv/DOCS/man/en/options.rst

     to -1 (the default), mpv will choose the first edition declared as a default, or if there is no default, the first edition defined.

---edlout=<filename>
-    Creates a new file and writes edit decision list (EDL) records to it.
-    During playback, the user hits 'i' to mark the start or end of a skip block.
-This provides a starting point from which the user can fine-tune EDL entries later.
-See http://www.mplayerhq.hu/DOCS/HTML/en/edl.html for
-    details.

-    *NOTE*: broken.

 --embeddedfonts, --no-embeddedfonts
     Use fonts embedded in Matroska container files and ASS scripts (default: enabled).
 These fonts can be used for SSA/ASS subtitle rendering